kayteedee/vm-remotedesktop/README.md

 <img src="https://i.imgur.com/BM4ys7I.png"/>

 If you made it to this screen, CONGRATULATIONS!
 You have successfully implented all the necessary steps required to create and configure a virtual machine in Azure and access it remotely.
+Once the VM is running, you'll need to configure the operating system.
+This includes: Setting up additional user accounts if multiple users need access, installing necessary software and updates to ensure the OS is up-to-date, as well as configuring system settings according to your requirements (like network, firewall settings, etc.).